-Learn some Earth Day Fun Facts For Kids of all ages!
+Learn some Earth Day Facts For Kids of all ages!
 We're sharing the history of the holiday along with other fun trivia questions.

-These Earth Day fun facts for kids are a great way to understand the history of Earth Day as well as share some fun Earth Day trivia with friends and family throughout the month of April leading up to the day of Mother Earth Day!
+These Fun Earth Day facts for kids are a great way to understand the history of Earth Day as well as share some fun Earth Day trivia with friends and family throughout the month of April leading up to the day of Mother Earth Day!

 Happy Earth Day